mozilla/mozjpeg/README.md

   straightforward to achieve using the underlying libjpeg API, such as generating planar YUV images and performing multiple simultaneous lossless transforms on an image.
 The Java interface for libjpeg-turbo is written on top of the TurboJPEG API.
+The TurboJPEG API is recommended for first-time users of libjpeg-turbo.
+Refer to [tjexample.c](tjexample.c) and [TJExample.java](java/TJExample.java) for examples of its usage.

 - **libjpeg API**<br>
   This is the de facto industry-standard API for compressing and decompressing